Default header image

 The Queer Evangelist: A Discussion with Rev. Dr. Cheri DiNovo – November 7 2023

-Rev. Dr. Cheri DiNovo will be at the University of Guelph to discuss themes from her memoir, The Queer Evangelist: A Socialist Clergy’s Radically Honest Tale.
-Hosted by the University of Guelph campus ministry and the Guelph Seminar, this is an amazing opportunity to hear someone at the forefront of pro-2SLGBTQIA+ advocacy and legislation implementation!
+This event welcomed Rev. Dr. Cheri DiNovo to the University of Guelph to discuss themes from her memoir, 'The Queer Evangelist: A Socialist Clergy’s Radically Honest Tale.'
+Rev. Dr. Cheri DiNovo was hosted by the University of Guelph campus ministry and the Guelph Seminar to provide students with an hear a lecture from someone at the forefront of pro-2SLGBTQIA+ advocacy and legislation implementation!

 Continue Reading The Queer Evangelist: A Discussion with Rev. Dr. Cheri DiNovo – November 7 2023